arabcoders/watchstate/README.md

 #### TIP:

-If you have multiple plex servers and use the same plex account for all of them, you have to unify the API key, by running the following command
+If you have multiple plex servers and use the same PlexPass account for all of them, you have to unify the API key, by running the following command:

 ```bash
 $ docker exec -ti watchstate console servers:unify plex